Jensen95/inquirer-plugins/packages/advanced-select/README.md

 # `@jensen95/advanced-select`

-A select component that allows for searching and filtering of options.
+A [select](https://github.com/SBoudrias/Inquirer.js/tree/master/packages/select) alternative that allows for searching and filtering of options.

 Besides the searching it also behaves differently in that it can't be navigated with VIM bindings.